mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 ### Subsequent Query and Validation of World State Data by FPC Chaincodes

-Subsequent to the transaction described above: When any FPC Chaincode accesses the World State, the Chaincode Library shim is responsible not only for passing the query to the Peer but also querying the Ledger Enclave for the Integrity Metadata for the Key in question.
+Subsequent to the transaction described above: When any FPC Chaincode accesses the World State, the FPC Shim is responsible not only for passing the query to the Peer but also querying the Ledger Enclave for the Integrity Metadata for the Key in question.
 It performs a cryptographic hash of the Key Value Pair of World State returned by the Peer and checks it against the Integrity Metadata from the Ledger Enclave for that key.
 If the hashes do not match, it detects an integrity violation.

 ### Encrypted Elements